 Related terms: authorization, identity, identity provider, identity pool, principal, role

-The process of evaluating and then granting or denying a principal a set of permissions required to access and perform operations on resources.
+Authorization is the process of evaluating and then granting or denying a principal a set of permissions required to access and perform operations on resources.

 Related terms: authentication, group mapping, identity, identity provider, identity pool, principal, role

-A data serialization and exchange framework that provides data structures, remote procedure call (RPC), compact binary data format, a container file, and uses JSON to represent schemas.
+Avro is a data serialization and exchange framework that provides data structures, remote procedure call (RPC), compact binary data format, a container file, and uses JSON to represent schemas.